Tower Theatre (Los Angeles): Landmark status

-Current use
+Modern use

 As with many other historic theaters in Downtown Los Angeles, though largely intact, the theater was abandoned for many years because of migration of cinema attendance to Hollywood Boulevard and other Los Angeles locations.
 Over the years, its lobby has been leased to various vendors, and the auditorium has been used by the Living Faith Evangelical Church.

+Refurbishment and use as an Apple Store

 In November 2015, the website DTLA Rising reported that Apple was interested in leasing the Tower for a retail store.
 Six months later, The Los Angeles Business Journal reported that Apple was "in the process of securing a lease".
 On August 2, 2018, The Los Angeles Times reported that Apple was submitting plans for the renovation of the building.
 The company also released an artist's rendering of the converted space.
 The refurbished space opened on June 24, 2021 as an Apple Store, with the store serving as a flagship Apple Store for Los Angeles.